Vyral/scott-pridemore/_posts/2020-03-06-position-yourself-to-come-out-on-top-in-a-multiple-offer-situation.md

 &nbsp;

 If a listed home is priced well, move-in ready, and in a good location, more than one buyer will see the value in it, hence multiple-offer situations.
 We’re in a seller’s market here in Charlotte and our economy is strong, which means **we’re seeing many bidding wars break out over available homes**.
 As a buyer, how can you position yourself in the best way possible so that you win out in a multiple-offer situation and close on the home you want?
-Mike Hedge joins me today to answer that question by offering some valuable tips.&nbsp;
+Mike Hege joins me today to answer that question by offering some valuable tips.&nbsp;

 Remember, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
 I’m here to help.&nbsp;